iacobucci/run-or-raise/README.md

 Download the release, navigate to `about:addons`, hit the gear icon and select the package on "Install Add-on From File..."

 ## usage
-Once installed head back ot `about:addons` and select the "Run or Raise".
-From the preferences page you can set the URL to Run or Raise!
+Once installed head back ot `about:addons` and select the "Run or raise".
+From the preferences page you can set the URL to Run or raise!